rummelsworth/morrowind-stuff/README.md

   - There's an Amulet of Recall for sale at the trader in Caldera, but I don't recall where I found an Amulet of Mark.
 Apparently there's one on a mid-level boss NPC near Gnaar Mok.
-Doesn't matter, it's better (and pretty simple) to have an T-ring enchanted with it.
+Doesn't matter, it's better (and pretty simple) to have a T-ring enchanted with it.

 ## Middle game